 Simplify Invoice Communication

 You may have experienced awful suspicion that your bill has already been approved, but you just can't locate the documentation.
-You may have gotten information regarding an invoice that causes you to doubt its validity, yet you are unable to locate the supporting documents.
+You may have gotten information regarding an invoice that causes you to doubt its validity, yet you cannot find the supporting documents.

 Not only is searching via texts, emails, and voicemails tedious and annoying, but it is also utterly unreliable.